-TS and IL cameras have 4GB, or 8GB of internal high-speed memory used for capturing highspeed imagery in Standard (not LR) recording modes.
-HS cameras may have up to 32GB.
-You can elect to use all, or a portion of this memory when recording.
-Total record time will depend on the amount of memory selected, as well as the resolution, frame rate, and bit depth.
+TS and IL cameras have 4GB, or 8GB of internal high-speed memory, referred to as Image Memory, used for capturing high-speed video in Image Memory Recording modes.
+HS cameras may have up to 32GB of Image Memory.
+All, or a portion (partition) of this memory may be used when recording.
+Total record time for Image Memory Recording will depend on the amount of memory selected, as well as the resolution, frame rate, and bit depth.